Languages of the United States: Hawaiʻi Sign Language

 Hawaiʻi Sign Language is moribund with only a handful of speakers on Oʻahu, Lānaʻi, Kauaʻi and possibly Niʻihau.
 Some of these speakers may actually be speaking a creolized version of HSL and ASL, however; research is slow-going.
 The language was once called Hawaiʻi Pidgin Sign Language, as many people thought it was a derivative of ASL, but it was discovered to be a separate language altogether.

 Plains Sign Talk

-Once a trade pidgin and the most far-reaching sign language in North America, Plains Sign Talk or Plains Sign Language is now critically endangered with an unknown number of speakers.
+Once a trade pidgin and a widely used sign language in North America, Plains Sign Talk, also known as Plains Sign Language, is now endangered with an unknown number of signers.